Kichiyaki/gqlgen-nextjs-postgres-starter/backend/readme.md

 ## Tests

-**Remember** to run postgresql locally with default credentials or to set this ENV variables:
+Remember to run PostgreSQL locally with default credentials or to set these env variables:

 1. POSTGRE_USER
 2. POSTGRE_PASSWORD